molecule/molecule.github.io/_post/prelims from my perspective.md

 	- I didn't remember historical context at all (indeed: I don't think this was in the paper, and I think we would have needed someone well-versed in the field to explain to us how it fit.
 This was actually something we had discussed as a study group as something that would be interesting, but didn't know!)
 (I said this).
 2. Limitations both technically, and in terms of the types of interactions it enabled.
 	- I talked about how it wouldn't work w/ dry skin, lighting conditions had to be carefully controlled, smudges could mess it up, and the fact that you needed a big gap behind the substrate for the camera/lighting setup.
+	- Eric asked specifically if it would work with any objects, and I said yes as long as they weren't too dry (this was wrong).
 	- Interactions: I couldn't think of any.
 Really barely remembered this paper.
 We had talked as a group beforehand and thought it was very unlikely that anyone would ask about it.
 3. The types of interactions that were supported, and how that was different from what came before.
     - I couldn't remember what other types of sensors existed for similar kinds of work, so I stumbled a lot, and eventually Eric said "you could imagine something that recognizes a single touch".
-Then I drew a big array of sensors on a table, and said that was another way you could do it but it was more complicated to implement, maintain, and didn't give as much functionality.
+Then I agreed, and expanded on that and drew a big array of sensors on a table, and said that was another way you could do it but it was more complicated to implement, maintain, and didn't give as much functionality.
 I said something about fidelity, and Eric pointed out that any camera w/ low fidelity would have that problem, and I didn't really have a response to that.
     - I only barely recalled that it was about multi-touch, so I stumbled around some answers here: "collaborative" "pinch and zoom because multiple fingers can touch it" "different gestures since you have continuous tracking".

 This was, honestly, extremely rough and probably my worst answer.